thepranaygupta/Data-Structures-and-Algorithms/02. Algorithms/README.md

 ## **Algorithms :-**

- **An algorithm is any approach you use to perform operations on data (like searching, sorting, traversing, etc).**
+ **An algorithm is a step by step procedure to solve logical and mathematical problems.
+It is any approach you use to perform operations on data (like searching, sorting, traversing, etc).**

 <hr>